ironmanisdead/cplusplusextensions/README.md

 as many .cpp files as you wish, just create the corresponding programs with "<i>make tests</i>" The project installation directory can be modified by setting <b>installdir</b> in the make parameter list, or the environmental variable
+##Notice:
+This project is constantly subject to large changes all the time, so updating it may break your own tests.
+I will change this notice once the project is more stable, but right now it isn't